AFEEF19/Sentiment-Analysis-Custom-NLP/README.md

 ---

 ## 📊 Results & Comparison

-- The custom tokenizer + embeddings pipeline shows lower performance
+- The custom tokenizer and embeddings pipeline demonstrates a complete NLP workflow built entirely from scratch.
-- This is expected due to:
-  - Randomly initialized embeddings
-  - Limited training data
-  - Very simple subword representation
+- Due to limited training data and simplified tokenization, the custom pipeline performs lower than the TF-IDF baseline.
-- The TF-IDF baseline performs significantly better
+- The TF-IDF baseline benefits from strong statistical text representations and performs significantly better.

-This comparison highlights the importance of high-quality embeddings and large-scale training in NLP tasks.
+- This comparison highlights the trade-off between custom-built NLP pipelines and pre-trained or statistically optimized representations.

 ---